CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ## Task 3: Discover on-premises VMs and validate migration readiness

-**Objective:** In this task, you will configure discovery settings, initiate VM discovery, and validate the results in Azure Migrate.
+In this task, you will configure discovery settings, initiate VM discovery, and validate the results in Azure Migrate.

 1. In **Step 1: Provide Hyper-V host credentials for the discovery of Hyper-V VMs** under **2.
 Manage credentials and discovery sources**, select **Add credentials**.